Mark Taufua: Playing career

 After playing junior rugby league in Maitland Pickers for the Woodberry Warriors, Taufua switched to rugby union, playing for the Waratahs in the Newcastle and Hunter Rugby Union competition.
 He was a Newcastle and NSW Country rugby union representative when in 2006 Brian Smith, the Knights coach at that time discovered him.
 After debuting in the NRL midway through 2007, at 25, Taufua continued to improve.
 In 2008, a Newcastle Herald article nicknamed him "The Samoan stealth bomber" after "teeth-rattling tackles and bone-jarring charges" against the Melbourne Storm, and in 2009, played in every game for Newcastle except their first-round loss to the Gold Coast.
 He only missed a few games in 2010 due to injury.

 On 7 June 2011, Taufua signed with the Cronulla-Sutherland Sharks for two years, starting in 2012.

 Throughout the 2013 season, Taufua struggled to obtain game time in the NRL, due to the likes of Luke Lewis, Paul Gallen and Andrew Fifita, before him, but had a fitting end to his career with a stellar season as starting prop in a NSW Cup Premiership side, captained by Chad Townsend.

 He announced his retirement from the game after the 2013 Rugby League World Cup.
 Taufua later played for the West Newcastle Rosellas in the Newcastle Rugby League competition.

 Representative career

 In 2009 he was named as part of the Samoan side for the Pacific Cup.

-In April 2013 he played for Samoa in their Pacific Rugby League International against fierce pacific rivals Tonga.
+In April 2013 he played for Samoa in their 2013 Polynesian Cup against fierce pacific rivals Tonga.

 Later in the year, Mark played for Samoa in their successful 2013 Rugby League World Cup campaign.